Partial Resolution of the Erd\"os-Straus, Sierpinski, and Generalized Erd\"os-Straus Conjectures Using New Analytical Formulas: Introduction

 For decades, mathematicians have been intrigued by the following question: \textbf{Does an explicit formula exist relating $x, y, z$, and $n$ that systematically verifies the conjecture?}

-In this article, we propose two new analytical formulas obtained through an in-depth study of the Diophantine equation (1).
+In this article, we propose two new analytical formulas obtained through an in-depth study of the Diophantine equation~(1).
 The first relies on a natural divisibility condition, while the second is based on the existence of a perfect square.
 These results provide a partial proof of the conjecture and represent a significant advancement in its study.

-The Polish mathematician Wacław Sierpi\'nski also investigated this conjecture and posed a similar question: \textbf{Is a similar decomposition possible if 4 is replaced by 5?} He conjectured that for every natural number $n \geq 2$, there exist $x, y, z \in \mathbb{N}^*$ such that:
+The Polish mathematician Wacław Sierpiński also investigated this conjecture and posed a similar question: \textbf{Is a similar decomposition possible if $4$ is replaced by $5$?} He conjectured that for every natural number $n \geq 2$, there exist $x, y, z \in \mathbb{N}^*$ such that

 In this article, we will demonstrate that our formulas also verify this conjecture under the same conditions as before.